Frequently Asked Questions

 The virtual tour and stills are hosted on Google Maps.
-They are linked and displayed on Google Chrome/Maps, Internet Explorer/Edge, Apple Safari, and Firefox, where they show up on a business’s Knowledge Graph and Information frame.
+They are linked and displayed on Google Chrome/Maps, Internet Explorer/Edge, Apple Safari, Firefox, and Brave where they show up on a business’s Knowledge Graph and Information frame.

 Why is Google Maps Business View better than other 360° virtual tours?

 Google has taken steps to ensure the quality of GMBV virtual tours through the training & certification of their photographers, and the required use of approved equipment.
 In addition, only official GMBV virtual tours are hosted on Google Maps and appear in Google Search and on Google+ Local pages.

 Yellow Pages offers free virtual tours.
 Why should I pay for GMBV?

 To get a “free” virtual tour from YP you have to pay monthly for their other services, so it isn’t really free.
 GMBV offers higher quality, higher resolution HDR imagery for a bright welcoming look and GMBV navigation is more intuitive.
 97% of all online usage worldwide is done using Google to search for local businesses vs. 12% for YP, so a GMBV virtual tour will be seen by many more people than one on YP.
 GMBV tours are prominently featured where people are looking… YP tours only show up on YP.com.